BestTimesToVisit.com Logo

 Tashkent Metro

 The Tashkent Metro is not just a way to get around; it's an underground art gallery.
-Each station is uniquely designed with elaborate chandeliers, mosaics, and marble, making it a must-see attraction in itself.
-It's the most efficient way to navigate the city, especially during peak hours.
+Each station is uniquely designed with mosaics, chandeliers, and intricate tilework, making the journey itself a destination.
+It's the most efficient way to navigate the city center and reach major attractions.

 Yandex Go (Ride-sharing App)